Chanu05/chanu05.github.io/README.md

 --1.
 DECLARE @conversionRate FLOAT = 0.02; -- The conversation rate, which is 2%
 DECLARE @productCost MONEY = 5.0; -- The product cost, which is $5 USD
-DECLARE @campaignCost MONEY = 50000.0; -- The campaign cost, which is $50,000 USD
+DECLARE @campaignCost MONEY = 130000.0; --The campaign cost per video at $130,000 USD

 --2.